huggingface/blog/stable-diffusion-inference-intel.md

 In this post, we're going to show you different techniques to accelerate Stable Diffusion models on Sapphire Rapids CPUs.
 A follow-up post will do the same for distributed fine-tuning.

 At the time of writing, the simplest way to get your hands on a Sapphire Rapids server is to use the Amazon EC2 [R7iz](https://aws.amazon.com/ec2/instance-types/r7iz/) instance family.
 As it's still in preview, you have to [sign up](https://pages.awscloud.com/R7iz-Preview.html) to get access.
-Like in previous posts, I'm using an `r7iz.metal-16xl` instance (64 vCPU, 512GB RAM) with an Ubunutu 20.04 AMI (`ami-07cd3e6c4915b2d18`).
+Like in previous posts, I'm using an `r7iz.metal-16xl` instance (64 vCPU, 512GB RAM) with an Ubuntu 20.04 AMI (`ami-07cd3e6c4915b2d18`).

 Let's get started!
 Code samples are available on [Gitlab](https://gitlab.com/juliensimon/huggingface-demos/-/tree/main/optimum/stable_diffusion_intel).